 - Wear loose clothes over the incision region and refrain from applying any lotions.

 - Opt for different ways of holding the baby during breastfeeding to avoid pressure on the wound.

-- Don’t let the skin fold over the wound or touch the area.
+- Don’t touch the area.

 - Let your doctor know if your body temperature begins to rise above 100 degrees Fahrenheit.

 - If signs of pus, pain or swelling begin to show, contact your doctor immediately.

 Tips That Can Help in the Healing of a C-Section Wound